ia-toki/judgels/docs/docs/deployment/installation.md

 This page explains how to install Judgels, step-by-step.
 These steps will install Judgels using our Ansible scripts, which will deploy the Docker images of the apps.

-### A. Spinning up VMs

-As mentioned in the [Concepts](/docs/deployment/concepts) page, we need to spin up 1 core VM and 1 or more grader VMs.
-The VMs have the following hard requirements:

-- Ubuntu 20.04.
-Judgels, particularly the grader app, unfortunately currently **WON'T** work on newer version of Ubuntu!
-(We're trying to support newer versions.)
-- Root user access.

-### B. Preparing local workstation
+### A. Preparing local workstation

 We will install Judgels by running an Ansible playbook from a local workstation, which could be your own laptop or another VM.
-Make sure that the local workstation:
+Make sure that the local workstation has Ansible installed.

-- Has Ansible installed.
-- Can connect to the core and grader VMs via SSH.

-### C. Setting up deployment env directory
+### B. Setting up deployment env directory

 1. On the local workstation, clone the Judgels repository (https://github.com/ia-toki/judgels).
    - We'll assume that we clone to `~/judgels`.